sauce-archives/help/docs/tools/appium/continuous-integration/jenkins_gradle.md

     capabilities.setCapability("testobject_test_report_id", resultWatcher.getTestReportId());
 {% endhighlight %}

-For more information check out our [Appium setup guide.](https://help.testobject.com/docs/tools/appium/setups)

-We will be injecting the api key as an environment variable using the [Jenkins Environment Injector Plugin](https://wiki.jenkins-ci.org/display/JENKINS/EnvInject+Plugin).
+We will be injecting the api key as an environment variable using the [Jenkins Environment Injector Plugin](https://wiki.jenkins-ci.org/display/JENKINS/EnvInject+Plugin_).
 This environment variable will be automatically picked up by the TestObject Test Result Watcher.

 <h3 id="step2">Step 2: set up a Jenkins job</h3>